maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-Upon receiving a request to validate an XML input based on a G-1128 schema specification, the service will access its database to retrieve the requested G-1128 schema.
+Upon receiving a request to validate an XML input based on a G-1128 schema specification, the MSR will access its database to retrieve the requested G-1128 schema.
 Afterwards it will attempt to parse the provided XML input using the detected schema.
 The MSR will finally respond with the outcome of the parsing operation, if successful or not.
 When the validation process is completed successfully, the response will contain the unmarshalled XML object encoded using JSON.
 If any errors have been detected, they will be described as clearly as possible in the error response.

 #### Operation Parameters
 <!--